Take the quiz

-2. What other diseases have the same signs as diabetes?
+2. What other conditions have the same signs as diabetes?

 3. What is the expected life span for a diabetic dog?